naverlabseurope/DSBA-T3-1-00/README.md

 - In your notebook please highlight each deliverable by its title (e.g. # Deliverable 1.2)..etc
 - Please stick to the format of each deliverable being a table short report or a plot as identified above
-- Please name your notebook  on the following format  DSBA_EXCERCISE3_FIRSTNAME_LASTNAME (where firstname and lastname are those of one who will submit the exercise on behalf of the team)
+- Please name your notebook  on the following format  DSBA_EXCERCISE3_FIRSTNAME_LASTNAME (where firstname and lastname are those of the one who will submit the exercise on behalf of the team)

 Submit your excercise by filling the following form (one submission per team): https://forms.gle/nqkcUw3v6oLxHEQJ6